-- School needs to develop a Disaster/Emergency Management Plan (also known as School Safety Plan) based on a risk assessment to determine potential areas for hazard.
-The School Safety Plan needs to critically examine information about the student population (such as number of students broken down by age group and sex), as the number and age of the students can make a significant difference in the event of an emergency. - There are no facilities are in place for persons with physical disabilities.
+- Disaster/Emergency Management Plan (otherwise called School Safety Plan) should be revised to include priority hazards.
+The School Safety Plan needs to critically examine information about the student population (such as number of students broken down by age group and sex), as the number, and age of the students can make a significant difference in the event of an emergency. - Fire, tsunami and other types of drills should be conducted in addition to earthquake.